DiffuMamba: High-Throughput Diffusion LMs with Mamba Backbone: Introduction

 In parallel with advances in diffusion language modeling, state-space models (SSMs) have emerged as a powerful class of sequence mixers with linear-time complexity \citep{gu2021s4, poli2023hyena, dao2023h3, gu2023mamba,dao2024transformers}.
-Recent studies demonstrate that SSMs and SSM-Transformer hybrids can match or even outperform Transformers on language and multimodal benchmarks while achieving substantially higher inference throughput \citep{gu2023mamba, somvanshi2025ssmsurvey,wang2025systematic}.
+Recent studies demonstrate that SSMs and SSM--Transformer hybrids can match or even outperform Transformers while achieving substantially higher inference throughput \citep{gu2023mamba, somvanshi2025ssmsurvey,wang2025systematic}.
 Despite their potential, SSMs remain unexplored in DLMs.
-This raises a key question: \textit{can structured recurrence serve as an effective language denoiser while enabling faster inference?} Exploring the intersection of efficient SSM backbones and masked discrete diffusion for text is the central motivation of our work.
+This raises a key question: \textit{can structured recurrence serve as an effective language denoiser while enabling faster inference?} Our central motivation is to explore this intersection of efficient SSM backbones and masked discrete diffusion for language modeling.

-To this end, we introduce the first family of SSM-based discrete masked diffusion language models.
-Two observations motivate our approach: diffusion LMs are becoming competitive at scale \citep{gong2024scaling, ye2025dream, labs2025mercury} yet remain tied to Transformer backbones, and recent advances show that Mamba/SSM architectures enable efficient multi-step diffusion in vision \citep{zigma2024, umamba2024, vmddpm2024, log_vmamba_2024}.
-To our knowledge, \emph{no prior work has joined these threads for language}.
-Our study fills this gap by showing that SSMs can serve as drop-in denoisers for masked discrete diffusion, thus substantially improving inference efficiency.

-Specifically, we replace the Transformer backbone with (i) fully Mamba-2~\citep{dao2024transformers} denoisers and (ii) hybrid Mamba-2 + Transformer denoisers that retain full-sequence bidirectionality while improving efficiency.
-Removing quadratic attention reduces per-step latency without altering the probabilistic semantics of masked diffusion.
-Moreover, block diffusion methods~\citep{arriola2025block, fastdllm} are orthogonal to our architectural design and can be naturally integrated: in block-DLM hybrids, local Transformer blocks manage short-range dependencies, while SSM layers propagate information globally, combining local precision with efficient long-range reasoning.
-We leave this direction for future work.